roncli/roncli.com/README.md

 7. Add /roncli.com/server/privateConfig.js.
 See below for file contents.
 8. Apply the following patches:
     - https://github.com/roncli/remapify/compare/roncli:master...issue-24-from-1.4.4 - This fixes a bug with the ```remapify``` module in order to use it with the latest versions of the ```grunt-browserify``` module.
-    - https://github.com/rendrjs/rendr-handlebars/pull/36 - This updates rendr-handlebars to use the latest version of handlebars.
+    - https://github.com/rendrjs/rendr/pull/443 - This updates ```rendr``` to fix some bugs with the 1.0.0 release related to jQuery.
 9. If using [iisnode](https://github.com/tjanczuk/iisnode):
     - Point an IIS application to the inner /roncli.com directory
     - Run ```grunt``` from the same directory when installing and after every time you change code.